illyak/DAQ_CLASS/Pocket_Computers_Compare.md

 **The BeagleBone is the choice and here's why:** <br>
 - Price is accessible.
 Boards are in stock at several suppliers.
 - 100% open source project best suits the university
+- Fully documented and all design files available.
+Redoing the board isn't for the faint-hearted, but possible
-- The AM5729 processor is an industrial controller with impressive specs.
+- The AM5729 processor is an industrial controller with impressive specs
-- BeagleBones have the same "cape" (plug-in board) board shape.
-Capes are cross-compatible, so far as the peripherals are common, which many of the baseline features are.
+- BeagleBones have the same plug-in board footprint which makes them cross-compatible, as far as the peripherals are common, which many of the core features are.
 - You can chose between a low-power Beagle and a strong processor Beagle
 - The PRU processor allows real-time processing, data streaming.